sidwellr/schotter/schotter3.md

 }
 ```

 There is still one minor bug, but compiling and running the program now is informative.
 The UI window is still blank!
 But the Randomize button suddenly appears if we move the mouse into the window.
 The problem is that we create our widgets in ui_event(), but that function is only called when an event happens in the UI window.
-To fix this, we need to simulate an event by calling ui_event during initialization, in the model() function.
+To fix this, we need to simulate a starting event by calling ui_event during initialization, in the model() function, so it will draw the panel.

 But ui_event() needs the model as one of its parameters.
 So rather than building the Model struct as the last line in model(), we assign it to a variable, then call ui_event(), then return the variable as the function result: